31December99/Unit3Dup/README.md

 **python3 start.py -tracker partner -u "/home/uploader/Hello.world.TheBook.pdf**

-In the last example, the tracker of the torrent file will be updated with the 'partner' URL announcement,
+When you use -tracker , the tracker of the torrent file will be updated with the 'partner' URL announcement,

 so you need to configure your passkey in the configuration JSON file